 Guided imagery shows benefits in reducing many side effects and symptoms common during cancer or cancer treatments, especially depression and pain.
 It is often combined with progressive muscle relaxation and sometimes other mind-body therapiesapproaches that enhance your mind’s capacity to positively affect your body’s function and symptoms.
 Some interventions focus on calming your mind, improving focus, enhancing decision-making capacity, managing stress, or resolving conflict.
 Other interventions have a goal of relaxing both your mind and your body. such as cognitive-behavioral therapy or hypnosis.

-In this review, we look at guided imagery’s effects, but it is often part of or used in combination with one or more other mind-body therapies as listed here.
-We cannot separate out the effects of guided imagery alone.
+In this review, we look at guided imagery’s effects, often part of or used in combination with one or more other mind-body therapies as listed here.
 We report which therapies are included in each study and each summary.

 - Breathing techniques